cmstas/StopAnalysis2016/StopBabyMaker/batch_mia/README.md

       is by design since the script will automatically resubmit failed jobs, and will skip (re)submission if the file exists already.

-  3. Open batch.sh and modify the fields at the top to specify which babies should be produced (line 6).
-Line 15 will also specify the directory on /hadoop/ where the output baby files will be copied to.
+  3. Edit batch.sh and condorFileTemplate following instructions printed in step 2.
 	  b.
 If you want to load a different sample.dat file please modify l.64 and l.74.

-  4. In condorFileTemplate, change line 12 to your email address for notifications from the condor queue about the job ending/failing

-  5   Now run . batch.sh, it will only submit jobs once so it is useful
+  4   Now run . batch.sh, it will only submit jobs once so it is useful
       for debugging.

+  5.  run this command in a screen session:
-  6.  ". makeBabies.sh" to submit.
-Just let it run, it will quit when all babies exist.
-It will also merge them for you at the end,
+      ". makeBabies.sh" to submit.
+Let it run, it will quit when all babies exist.
+It will also merge at the end,
-	   b. run this command in a screen session.